aws-samples/security-driven-cloud-acceleration/README.md

 The following services may used in the provisioning and usage of SDCA, but are not primary focus of the program.
 * AWS Config (for Conformance Packages)
+* AWS CloudTrail (for logging and GuardDuty threat detection analysis)
 * AWS Control Tower (optional)
 * AWS Security Reference Architecture (SRA)
 * AWS CloudFormations and/or HashiCorp Terraform IaC formats